 If the CBD is sourced from the hemp plant and if it meets certain requirements, it is legal under federal law.
 If the CBD is sourced from the marijuana plant, it is a Schedule I substance under the federal Controlled Substances Act (“CSA”), unless an exemption applies.
 Many people are unaware that hemp and marijuana are not the same plant Although both fall within the Cannabis plant family, they are two very different plants.
 The genus Cannabis contains two subspecies: Indica and Sativa.
 Marijuana can be either Indica or Sativa, while hemp is Cannabis Sativa.
 Hemp contains .3% THC or less, while marijuana can contain between 10-30% THC.
 Genetic modifications in strains continue to increase the amount of THC contained in certain strains.

-Can I Use CBD Sourced from Hemp under Federal Law?
+Is CBD Legal if it is Sourced from Hemp under Federal Law?

 In 2018, Congress passed the Agriculture Improvement Act of 2018, P.L.
 115-334 (the “2018 Farm Bill”).
 The 2018 Farm Bill defines hemp as